 Oasis Belgium has been active in fighting human trafficking and poverty in the country for many years.

 Since 2007, Oasis has worked hard to help trafficked and exploited Thai women hidden in brothels across the country.
 With a base in middle of Brussels’s red light district, there is also a focus on helping children who are at risk of being exploited because they live in squats and on the city streets.
-With an active role in STOP THE TRAFFIK, Oasis Belgium is committed to educating young people through a schools programme and to change policy at government level through proactive lobbying.
+Oasis Belgium is committed to educating young people through a schools programme and to change policy at government level through proactive lobbying.

 Oasis Belgium operates a dynamic range of projects, including: